shanebdavis/chatgpt-prompts/README.md

 > Five whys (or 5 whys) is an iterative interrogative technique used to explore the cause-and-effect relationships underlying a particular problem.The primary goal of the technique is to determine the root cause of a defect or problem by repeating the question "Why?" five times.
 The answer to the fifth why should reveal the root cause of the problem.
 [5 Whys on Wikipedia](https://en.wikipedia.org/wiki/Five_whys)

 I find this process very useful, but I have a very hard time doing it myself.
+Switching between the asker and the answerer is difficult.
 This ChatGPT prompt has helped me finally successfully apply the process.

 ### Prompt